NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Fists of the Ruby Phoenix/Manananggal.md

   - name: ""

   - name: "Separated Body"
     desc: "  A manananggal typically resembles a living humanoid.
 It doesn't appear as an aberration at first glance and receives a +4 status bonus to its Deception DC when Impersonating a humanoid.
 At any time but especially at night, a manananggal can, as a three-action activity with the manipulate trait, rip its upper torso from its bottom half, leaving the lower torso limp and helpless but allowing the upper torso to fly free.
-A manananggal can separate its body at any time, but it risks further damage if it does so during the day.\nThe manananggal's upper and lower halves share the same pool of HP.
+A manananggal can separate its body at any time, but it risks further damage if it does so during the day.\n\nThe manananggal's upper and lower halves share the same pool of HP.
 If its lower half is damaged, the manananggal is immediately aware of the attack.
 Each minute a manananggal remains separated after sunrise and before sunset, it takes 2d6 points of damage until it reattaches its upper and lower torsos or is destroyed, whichever comes first."

 abilities_mid:
   - name: ""